rupeshtiwari/rupeshtiwari.github.io/_posts/2019-02-26-how-to-kill-all-node-process-in-your-angular-node-js-app.md

   display_name: Rupesh Tiwari
   first_name: Rupesh
   last_name: Tiwari
-permalink: "/how-to-kill-all-node-process-in-your-angular-node-js-app/"
+permalink: /how-to-kill-all-node-process-in-your-angular-node-js-app/
+description:
-description: "\n\t\t\t\tYou might be aware of EADDRINUSE  node error in node.js application.
+  "\n\t\t\t\tYou might be aware of EADDRINUSE  node error in node.js application.
 Where it says address is in use.
 This is very annoying.
 It happenes if some of the ports are still being in used even though you think they are not.
 What I do is I create a stop script in my node application and I call stop to stop all of the existing node processes.\t\t"
+toc: true
 ---

 <p><!-- wp:paragraph --></p>
 <p>You might be aware of <code>EADDRINUSE </code> node error in node.js application.
 Where it says address is in use.
 This is very annoying.
 It happenes if some of the ports are still being in used even though you think they are not.
 What I do is I create a stop script in my node application and I call stop to stop all of the existing node processes.</p>
 <p><!-- /wp:paragraph --></p>